ekrasikov/casual-markdown-cv/resume.md

 * In my latest role, as a Sr. Systems Engineer, I owned a named list of enterprise accounts from technical perspective.
 I maintained customer relations, developed holistic technical strategy for my accounts leveraging all EMC products and services and leaded all presales activities for my customers.
 As a member of EMEA Field Senior Technologist group, I was focused on complex solutions, IT strategy and business value.
 Completed number of eminent projects including the first and largest all-flash storage XtremIO deal in Russia.

 * Before that, I introduced a new data storage system (Isilon) onto the local market.
 As the only Isilon employee in the region I performed both technical and business development tasks.
 I promoted Isilon internally within EMC and externally to customers and partners, participated in industry events, enabled partners, maintained expert-level technical knowledge and provided presales support of all Isilon deals in the region.
-Contirbuted to business growth from zero to multi-million in two years.
+Contributed to business growth from zero to multi-million in two years.

 ## Skills: